 It’s a common saying in the business world that it costs more to get a new customer than it does to encourage repeat customers.
 That’s because of CAC or Customer Acquisition Cost.

-Your CAC is the cost it takes your business to acquire a new customer.
-It can depend on factors such as how much you’re spending on social media (including the value of your time, or paying someone to manage your socials), online advertising campaigns and other costs such as your channel manager or listing distribution connection to your PMS.
+It can depend on factors such as how much you’re spending on social media, online advertising campaigns and other costs such as your channel manager or listing distribution connection to your PMS.

 Of course, getting new customers can be the lifeblood of your business, but it’s important to ensure your CAC isn’t too high or it will cut into revenue and ROI (see below).
 Set a goal to reduce it as much as possible while still making your other KPIs.